keithdoggett/keithdoggett.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-If you have something to say about what I'm doing, feel free to reach out!
+If you have something to say about what I'm doing, feel free to reach out via email or LinkedIn with the links below!

 <div class="links">